 How to Find The PERFECT Audio Mixer

 Provided below is a buying guide.
-These are things that you need to keep in mind when you are on the lookout for a mixer.
+These are things that you need to keep in mind when you are on the lookout for audio mixers.
 Factoring in all of these things will help you make a wiser decision regarding your purchase.

-There are lots of mixers available for all kinds of prices.
-You can probably find a mixer for under a hundred dollars, and there are certainly a lot of mixers out there that are worth thousands of dollars.
+There are lots of audio mixers available for all kinds of prices.
+You can probably find audio mixers for under a hundred dollars, and there are certainly a lot of audio mixers out there that are worth thousands of dollars.
 Your price point will obviously affect the functionality of your final product, but it can also help you narrow down your options.
-Once you have figured out a price point, you will find that there are still dozens of mixer to choose from so you can apply a number of other variables to help narrow down your choice even further.
+Once you have figured out a price point, you will find that there are still dozens of audio mixers to choose from so you can apply a number of other variables to help narrow down your choice even further.
 However, figuring out how much you have to spend is a good first step to take.

-There are three possible situations where you might need a mixer.
+There are three possible situations where you might need audio mixers.
 These are as follows: